Best ways to save money in Dubai!!

 35. Never enter a supermarket or hypermarket on empty stomach: I don’t know the psychology behind shopping groceries on empty stomach, but I have noticed that on 2 occasions when I went shopping on empty stomach, I ended up buying way more grocery items than actually needed.
 Here is an article that proves this.

-37. Audit your groceries: Before you go for grocery shopping, make sure that you audit your existing grocery to understand what exactly you require to buy.
-Most of the time tomatoes lie at the bottom of you refrigerator and stay there till they are spoilt.
+37. Audit your groceries: Before you go for grocery shopping, make sure that you audit your existing grocery to understand what exactly you need to buy.
+Most of the time tomatoes lie at the bottom of you refrigerator and stay there till they spoil.
 To save you from this, it is better to check your refrigerator and see what you require to buy.
 Believe me this seriously has effect on your money.

 38. Make a list and stick to it: Now that you have audited your existing grocery, it is utmost important that before you go grocery shopping you make a list of things you require to buy.
 Now that you have made a list, go to a familiar supermarket and stick to your list.
 Do not bother about any offers that are on any item that is available unless you plan on consuming this within a week.
 Chances are that, if the item is not consumed within a week, it is likely that it may never be.